 There are 2 ways to approach this:

-a.
-Think about questions regarding your service or product
+1. Questions regarding your service or product

 How does it work?
 How long do I have to do it for?
 What difference will it make?
 How much work do I have to do?
 How long will it take me to finish?

-b.
-Think about questions relating to working with YOU
+2. Questions relating to working with YOU

 How do you work?
 What if I don’t like it?
 How much does it cost?
 What packages do you offer?
 Do you work face-to-face?